tonikelope/coronapoker/README.md

 - Very high tolerance to network/power failures (games can be resumed from exact stop point).
 - It is possible to pause the game at any time and add new players.
 - Customizable: create and share your MODs with custom decks and cinematics.
-- Cross platform.
-- (Paranoid) secure by design with a (modest and homemade) anticheat module.

 ## GET CORONAPOKER